 Bear hunters are starting to get more fond of using ground blinds for a couple of reasons.
 For starters, the ground blind allows for a bit more hunter movement, and that means there is less of a chance a bear will bust you.
 Ground blinds also help to hold in some—but not all—human scent.
 You still need to be mindful of personal hygiene as well as the wind, but they really do help.
-Ground blinds also offer shelter from the elements, especially rain, and this can make it far easier to sit and wait for bruin.
-You can set a ground blind up in a field where the bears are hitting corn or berries, at a bait or just in a high traffic bear area.
+Ground blinds also offer shelter from the elements, especially rain, and this can make it far easier to sit and wait for a bruin.
+You can set a ground blind up in a field where the bears are hitting corn or berries, at a bait or, just in a high traffic bear area.
 Bears do move around and will develop trails to and from food sources and bedding areas.
-There are a coupe of down sides to ground blinds.
-The biggest problem is bear are curious creatures, and will check out ground blinds with little respect for doors.
+There are a couple of downsides to ground blinds.
+The biggest problem is bear are curious creatures and will check out ground blinds with little respect for doors.
 I've had two ground blinds shredded by bears.
 A friend had a ground blind all but eaten by a bear.
-Leaving any food or drink in a blind is a big no no. Ground blinds can also be blown over in high winds, even if they are well anchored.
+Leaving any food or drink in a blind is a big no-no. Ground blinds can also be blown over in high winds, even if they are well anchored.
 I've had them blown right across fields.
 Secure your blind as solidly as possible, to keep the thing from making like a tumbleweed.

 Northern Ontario has some of the most diverse options for bear hunting in all of North America.
 With a little setup, planning, and some good luck, you will be well on your way to harvesting one of these magnificent animals.